Special File Command Tags

 TIMESTAMP_CONVERT=Y | N

-If set to Y, the system will convert database columns with TIMESTAMP format to the standard system date format as opposed to using the native ASCII date format used by MySql.
+If set to Y, the system will convert database columns with TIMESTAMP format to the standard system date format as opposed to using the native ASCII date format used by MySQL/MariaDB.
 Default is N.

 TOP=n